nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **1b**.
 No contacts found matching the entered keyword.
     * **1b1**.
 TutorEase displays a message: "No contacts found with the given keyword(s)."
     * **1b2**.
 Tutor enters a new keyword or cancels the search.
-      Use case resumes from Step 2 or ends if canceled.
+      Use case resumes from Step 2 or ends if cancelled.

 **Use Case: UC05 - Add lesson for student**
 **MSS:**

 1. Tutor keys in required fields to add student contact.
-2. TutorEase adds the lesson to the student.
+1. TutorEase adds the lesson to the student.
    Use case ends.

 **Extensions:**